tsears/tsears.github.io/index.md

 this site, where users will be able to review a detailed breakdown of their performance during a match.

-Operation Breakdown is the results of 8 months of part-time solo development, and development continues to this day.
+Operation Breakdown is the result of 8 months of part-time solo development, and development continues to this day.
 At the moment it is in a closed beta mode, though the data is available for anyone to browse.